7 Practices to Keep Calm in the Face of Uncertainty

 7. Ground Yourself in the Present

 Some moments are really hard to live through, but rarely does harping on the past or catastrophizing over the future serve any purpose other than making us suffer.
 Sure, we can learn from mistakes and make changes, but the only moment we can ever experience is the one we are in.
 We must meet these moments with all of the aforementioned practices: an acceptance of our feelings, a sense of self-compassion, a return to our breath, a break from technology, and a personal connection with something or someone we value.
-If we give ourselves permission to seek out this sense of inner peace, we are much more resilient to handle the challenges life throws us at us, and we are less likely to allow our anxiety to skyrocket out of control.Tags: anxiety, anxious, feeling anxious, how to stop anxiety, how to stop worrying, stop worrying, stress, stressed out, uncertainty, worry
+If we give ourselves permission to seek out this sense of inner peace, we are much more resilient to handle the challenges life throws us at us, and we are less likely to allow our anxiety to skyrocket out of control.Tags: anger, anxiety, anxious, feeling anxious, gratitude, how to stop anxiety, how to stop worrying, mindfulness, self-compassion, stop worrying, stress, stressed out, uncertainty, worry